• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II involved in activities of Polish budding resistance Armed Struggle Union ZWZ (part of future Polish Clandestine State), helping among others Polish soldiers attempting to cross over to Romania and next to Polish army being formed in France.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of Russian occupation, involved in activities of Polish budding resistance Armed Struggle Union ZWZ (part of future Polish Clandestine State), helping among others Polish soldiers attempting to cross over to Romania and next to Polish army being formed in France.

-Jailed in Lviv prison and next in 05.1941 transferred to Kiev prison.
+Jailed in Lviv prison and next transferred to Kiev prison.

-On 26.06.1941, four days after German attack of their erstwhile ally another Poland's occupier — Russia — sentenced to death by the Russians as „enemy of the people”.
+On 26.06.1941, four days after German attack of their erstwhile ally another Poland's occupier, the Russians, sentenced to death by the Russians — based on order No. 2445/M of 23.06.1941, issued in Moscow and transmitted in a coded telegram — as „enemy of the people”.

 The same day murdered in prison — prob. with Fr Basil Charczuk.